-Kylie Jenner Throws Daughter, Stormi Webster, Epic “Stormiworld” Birthday Party
+Kylie Jenner Throws Daughter, Stormi Webster, Epic ‘Stormiworld’ Birthday Party

 how did i get so lucky to have such a sweet, smart, happy baby. i just couldn’t have dreamt you up, storm. i wish you could stay this little forever and i could protect that contagious smile and laugh of yours.
 I know you won’t remember much about the first year of your life but i pray that you’ll never forget to keep sharing your joy and laughter with the world. my love grows for you a thousand miles a minute. every day with you is the best day of my life. happy birthday to my angel on earth. ????

-As the Inquistr recently reported, Kylie has hinted that she may be thinking about having baby no. 2 with Scott so we’ll have to wait and see if she’ll be just as extravagant with her second child’s first birthday or not.
+As the Inquistr recently reported, Kylie has hinted that she may be thinking about having baby No. 2 with Scott, so we’ll have to wait and see if she’ll be just as extravagant with her second child’s first birthday or not.